nazares/deb-sphp/README.md

-# Debian-based distributives PHP Switcher
+# Debian-based distributive PHP Switcher

 Debian PHP switcher is a simple script to switch your Apache and CLI configs quickly between major versions of PHP.
 This supports any version of php installed onto the Debian-based system.